16 Best Shows on Broadway Right Now According to a Local

 Apple watches are just as distracting as a phone screen, stick to a classic timepiece in order to keep track of time.

-Also, this should just be common sense, but don’t roll up to the theater with a massive bag, or even worse, tons of shopping bags.
+Oh, and this should just be common sense, but don’t roll up to the theater with a massive bag, or even worse, tons of shopping bags and no money to leave them at coat check.

 Broadway theaters are pretty old, meaning the seats are going to be super close together with minimal leg room.